mit-han-lab/torchsparse/README.md

-# torchsparse: High-Performance Computing Library for Efficient 3D Sparse Convolution
+# TorchSparse

 ## News

-[**New**] 2020/09/20: We released `torchsparse` v1.1, which is significantly faster than our `torchspare` v1.0 and is also achieves **1.9x** speedup over [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) v0.5 alpha when running MinkUNet18C!
+2020/09/20: We released `torchsparse` v1.1, which is significantly faster than our `torchspare` v1.0 and is also achieves **1.9x** speedup over [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) v0.5 alpha when running MinkUNet18C!

 2020/08/30: We released `torchsparse` v1.0.